Easy tips to help keep your car secure

 Take care with keys

-If your budget does not quite stretch to a tracking system, or at the very least a more sophisticated alarm and immobiliser, a metal locking device placed over the steering wheel should help.
-Versions for the gearstick and handbrake are available too, often painted bright yellow and sometimes with flashing lights, to serve as a visual deterrent.
+If your budget doesn’t stretch to a tracking system or even an alarm and immobiliser, then you might still want to think about other options.
+A steering wheel lock could be a way to help deter thieves and add an extra layer of security.
+Versions for the gearstick and handbrake are available too, often painted bright yellow as a visual deterrent.

 Keep wheels safe with locking wheel nuts